w3c/wai-tutorials/source/tables/basic.html.erb.md

 When the content of a simple table is descriptive on its own, only a header row or column is needed to give the user an impression of the data in the table.

-If the table is larger or its content is more ambiguous, the `scope` attribute should be used to avoid confusion, see [Directional Tables](multi-directional.html) for more guidance on such tables.
+If the table is larger or its content is more ambiguous, the `scope` attribute should be used to avoid confusion.
+See [Multi-directional Tables](multi-directional.html) for more guidance on such tables.

 ## Table with header cells in the top row only
 {:.ex}